csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_04_Schizophrenia.md

 </div>

 <div style="border: 2px solid purple; padding: 10px; background-color: #f9f4ff; border-radius: 5px; margin: 10px 0;">
-Schizophrenia is one of the most challenging mental health conditions to understand, despite over a century of research and countless studies.
-While we have made advances, such as identifying genetic risks, brain network differences, and effective early interventions, there is still no clear consensus on its exact nature.
-In fact, some experts now question whether schizophrenia is a valid concept at all, suggesting it might need to be redefined or replaced entirely.
-This ongoing debate highlights the importance of regularly reviewing what we truly know about the disorder and reconsidering how we understand it.
+Schizophrenia remains one of the most complex and poorly understood mental health conditions, despite over a century of research.
+While significant advances have been made—such as identifying genetic risks, brain network differences, and effective early interventions—there is still no clear consensus on its exact nature.
+Some experts even question whether schizophrenia is a distinct disorder, arguing that it may need to be redefined or replaced entirely.
+Additionally, schizophrenia is widely misunderstood and often misrepresented in the media, which contributes to stigma and prevents many individuals from receiving the help they need.
 </div>

 ## Objectives